93PTS

 Vintage

 The 2022 vintage was impacted by a third consecutive year of drought that resulted in up to a 10-30% reduction in yields.
 The growing season was temperate, which in grape growing means we were on track or ahead of normal growth.
 Then we saw some heat spikes that prompted our first picks.
 2022 was a year for vintage-to-vintage variation and differentiation between vineyards.
-We harvested our Bacigalupi Chardonnay on August 25th, 2022.
+The grapes used to craft this wine were harvested on August 24, 2022.

 Vineyard